-In our opinion, the Company has, in all material respects, an adequate internal financial controls with reference to financial statements and such internal financial controls with reference to financial statements were operating effectively as at March 31, 2019, based on the internal control with reference to financial statements criteria established by the Company considering the essential components of internal controls stated in the Guidance Note issued by the ICAI.
+In our opinion, the Company has, in all material respects, adequate internal financial controls with reference to financial statements and such internal financial controls with reference to financial statements were operating effectively as at March 31, 2020, based on the internal control with reference to financial statements criteria established by the Company considering the essential components of internal controls stated in the Guidance Note issued by the ICAI.

 For Haribhakti & Co.
+LLP

+Chartered Accountants

-LLP Chartered Accountants ICAI Firm Registration No.103523W / W100048
+ICAI Firm Registration No.103523W / W100048

-Hemant J. Bhatt Partner Membership No.036834
+Hemant J. Bhatt Partner Membership No.036834 UDIN: 20036834AAAABI7768 Ahmedabad: June 13, 2020

-Ahmedabad: May 25, 2019